Table of contents

 3. Rakuten

 Unlike Amazon, Rakuten doesn’t possess any brands, so you won’t have to worry about competing with brands of the marketplace itself.
 In fact, this website is trusted by many world-recognized brands such as Dell, Lenovo, Dyson, and more.
 However, the fee when using Rakuten is quite high compared to other online marketplace platforms.
 You have to pay $33 for the seller fee per month, 8% – 10% for the category fee, and $0.99 for commission.
-Rakuten will be your best option if you are targeting the market in the east, especially Japan.
+Rakuten will be your best option if you are targeting the market in the East, especially Japan.

 Pros: